Quae/greyveldt/getting_started/tldr-lore.md

 #### We'd MUCh rather you set your character up to go earn those things IN GAME rather than start off with it.

 If you want to be a sneakthief pickpocket with prestidigitation as her magics, go for it.
 If you want to be one of the militant Sentinels on Beacon- the technology bastion in the center of Sigma- go for it.
 Wanna be a sheep farmer of sheep (yes, you read that right), you can roll a character on the plains of Hatalmas Vadonban as an enlighted Sheepkin Felemelte.

+Some example characters already in game:
+**Chassy Khazaran,** a humana ancestry Sentinel of Beacon, fallen from grace with her involvement- or lack in preventing- the explosion of the Beeliner.
+She's now in charge of the Wayfarer branch office in Beacon, handing out bounties and their rewards.

+**Razor,** a batkin Felemelte wanted for terrorism, murder, sabotague, and all sorts of other nasty crimes racked up during his involvement with the Beeliner explosion.
+Rumor has it he lives in that town of scum and villany, Roxane.